nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 -[myorg/myfirstpipeline] Pipeline completed successfully-
 ```

-Let's dissect what we are seeing:
+Let's dissect what we are seeing.

-The nf-core pipeline template is a working pipeline and comes pre-configured with some modules, here we only chose MultiQC:
+The nf-core pipeline template is a working pipeline and comes preconfigured with some modules.
+Here, we only chose MultiQC:

 -   [MultiQC](https://multiqc.info/): A modular tool to aggregate results from bioinformatics analyses across many samples into a single report.

 !!! note "The template can be granularly configured"

     From nf-core tools 3.0 onwards many features can be removed during template creation.
-This is what we did when deselecting
+This is what we did when deselecting features earlier.
-    features earlier.

-At the top you see, all parameters displayed that differ from the pipeline defaults.
+At the top, you see all parameters displayed that differ from the pipeline defaults.
 These were configured with the `test` profile.

 You can use the `test` profile to check if your pipeline is still working during your development cycle.